 "It is comparable to a real life family where the oldest is given the greatest leniency and has little accountability, though the reasons for it in Feanor’s case go much deeper"

 Also like his brother, Fingolfin had great love for his father and never wanted to rule the Noldor to begin with.
-Each time he finds himself in a position of leadership, its because of circumstances and not intentional.
-Fingolfin only agrees to becoming High King after Feanor's death and Maedhro’s attempt to repent.
+Each time he finds himself in a position of leadership, it's because of circumstances and not intentional.
+Fingolfin only agrees to become High King after Feanor's death and Maedhro’s attempt to repent.
 In fact, he apparently kept in touch with his nephew, despite the eldest son being the only one of his brothers who wanted anything to do with their extended family.
-Perhaps it was the relationship Fingolfin always wanted with Feanor, but projected unto his son, but its never elaborated on further.
+Perhaps it was the relationship Fingolfin always wanted with Feanor, but projected onto his son, but it's never elaborated on.

 "Fingolfin had no desire to control others, though like the rest of his people, he was just as proud"

 His temperament also speaks to his political sense.
-Fingolfin was the first to extend alliances with the rest of the elven powers in Beleriand, though King Thingol is offended that the Noldor do not ask his permission to settle there.
-As High King, he mends at least somewhat the rift between the Noldor nobility and established connections with the Sindarin elves.
-Regarding humanity, Feanor’s sons ignored them for a longtime, other local elves attacked them, and King Thingol not only ignored them but banned any human from his realm.
-The rest of the Noldor though embraced them and welcomed them into their service.
+Fingolfin was the first to extend alliances with the rest of the Elven powers in Beleriand, though King Thingol is offended that the Noldor do not ask his permission to settle there.
+As High King, he mends at least somewhat the rift between the Noldor nobility and established connections with the Sindarin Elves.
+Regarding humanity, Feanor’s sons ignored them for a long time, other local Elves attacked them, and King Thingol not only ignored them but banned any Human from his realm.
+The rest of the Noldor embraced them and welcomed them into their service.

 Fingolfin recognized the need for alliances in order to defeat or hold back Morgoth.
 He never lost sight of that goal while everyone else did, which was why the alliance lost so much ground and lives during the Dagor Bragollach war.
-Perhaps part of what drives the king’s madness in attacking Morgoth is regret that the Noldor really dropped the ball on that opportunity, and now were paying for it.
-As well as that he should have put the renegade Valar down himself to begin with when no one would, before Morgoth had a chance to start the war.
+Perhaps part of what drives the king’s madness in attacking Morgoth is regret that the Noldor really dropped the ball on that opportunity, and now they were paying for it.
+As well as that he should have put the renegade Valar down himself when no one would before Morgoth had a chance to start the war.